 Join together in following my example, brothers and sisters, and just as you have us as a model, keep your eyes on those who live as we do.
 For, as I have often told you before and now tell you again even with tears, many live as enemies of the cross of Christ.
 Their destiny is destruction, their god is their stomach, and their glory is in their shame.
 Their mind is set on earthly things.
 But our citizenship is in heaven.
 And we eagerly await a Savior from there, the Lord Jesus Christ, who, by the power that enables him to bring everything under his control, will transform our lowly bodies so that they will be like his glorious body.Philippians 3:17-21 NIV

-Earlier in this chapter, Paul had been discussing his desire to know Christ and his commitment to live, not in the past, but striving to be what Christ wants him to be.
-And then he encourages the Philippian believers to follow his example, as well as others who live like he did.
+Earlier in this chapter, Paul had been discussing his desire to know Christ and his commitment to live, not in the past, but striving to be what Christ wanted him to be.
+And then he encouraged the Philippian believers to follow his example, as well as others who lived as he did.

-Those who follow the example of Paul, turning away from their past and striving for God’s purpose in their lives, have citizenship in heaven and are waiting for a salvation that will transform them into something like Christ.
+Those who follow the example of Paul, turning away from their past and striving for God’s purpose in their lives, have citizenship in heaven.
+And they are waiting for a salvation that will transform them into something like Christ.
 Those who continue to live as a part of this world, satisfying their human desires, face destruction.

 Am I going to let go of this world and pursue what God has prepared for me?
 Or am I going to cling to this world and enjoy it as much as I can?
 My future is dependent on that choice.
 I can have what this world has to offer and face eternal destruction.
 Or I can pursue God, as a citizen of heaven, and experience the salvation he has prepared for me.
 The choice is yours … as well as mine!